 5. Writing Performance Targ Writing Performance Target 1: The percentage of CHS completers in ENC1101 earning a "C" or higher will meet or exceed 90%.
-Baseline 2023: 99% (176/177) get: Yes • Barriers Actions When Assessment Students may lack the prerequisite skills in research.
-1101 instructors teach 1101 students the research and writing skills necessary to do well on the research paper for 1101, other papers in the course, and other college writing assignments.
-Fall 2023 Course grades Students may not be prepared for the rigors of a college writing class.
+Baseline 2023: 99% (176/177) Baseline 2023: 99% (176/177) Accountability Plan Targe Barriers Actions When Assessment Students may lack the prerequisite skills in research.
+1101 instructors teach 1101 students the research and writing skills ne well on the research paper for 1101, other papers in the course, and o writing assignments.
+Course grades Students may not be prepared for the rigors of a college writing class.
 1101 instructors provide informal formative evaluations of student progress throughout the writing process for papers, including and especially the research paper.
-Fall 2023 Course grades
+Course grades